 In January 2014, AMS issued the Paper and Paper-Based Packaging Promotion, Research and Information Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).

-The Board is currently composed of 12 members appointed by the Secretary.
-The 2020 Board shall have 10 members, consisting of 9 manufacturers (5 from the South Region and 4 from other parts of the U.S.) and 1 importer.
-The 2021 Board shall have 9 members, consisting of 8 manufacturers (5 from the South Region and 3 from other parts of the U.S.) and 1 importer.
-The 2022 Board shall have 8 members, consisting of 7 manufacturers (4 from the South and 3 from other parts of the U.S.) and 1 importer.
+The Board is currently composed of nine members appointed by the Secretary.
+The 2021 Board shall have nine members, consisting of eight manufacturers (five from the South Region and three from other parts of the U.S.) and one importer.
+The 2022 Board shall have eight members, consisting of seven manufacturers (four from the South Region and three from other parts of the U.S.) and one importer.

 Organic Assessment Exemption